Faezehabibi/pc_tutorial/receptive_field.md

 Receptive field is the property of a neuron that is used to represent a sensory pattern or stimulation that is expected to stimulate the neuron (increase or decrease the neuron's respond), directly or indirectly. [^longnote].
+In order for brain to process complex patterns, neurons have different types of receptive fields according to their effect on the neuron.

 * **Classical RF**: The region where the neuron directly responds to the stimulus, positively or negatively, is called Classical Receptive Field (CRF).